MrZoraman/TeleConfirmLite/README.md

 # TeleConfirmLite
 TeleConfirmLite is the successor to the TeleConfirmLite that existed back in the hmod days and bukkit days for sponge.

+Thanks Ementalo for letting me take the project to sponge!

+Read the comments in the release notes for various up-to-date info.

 ## Installing
 Grab the latest jar from the releases page on github and put it in the mods folder of your sponge server.